 👉 Federal Student Aid

-Should you refinance in June 2021?
+Should you refinance your loans today?
 Probably not.
-If you have federal student loans, you are currently paying 0% interest and $0 payments until September 31, 2021.
-The only reason it might make sense to refinance federal student loans today is if you think interest rates will increase in the next six months and you want to lock in a low interest rate for your student loans today.
+If you have federal student loans, you are currently paying 0% interest and $0 payments until January 31, 2022.
+The only reason it might make sense to refinance federal student loans today is if you want to take advantage of something like the Commonbond’s six-month 0% interest offer since that would extend past January 2022.
+They offer a 20-year term with an interest rate that should start in the 3s.
+You can only know if that offer is available for you by checking your rate.
+There’s no penalty for refinancing again later.

-Should you refinance after September 2021?
-People refinance their loans to save money on interest, get a lower monthly payment or both.
+Should you refinance after January 2022?
+People refinance their loans to save money on interest, get a lower monthly payment, or both.

 If the median cumulative student loan debt is $160,000 and the average interest rate across all loans is 7%, you would save $26,248 over the lifetime of paying off the loans in 10 years if you refinanced to a rate of 4.25%.
 If you could get the rate down to 3.5%, you would save $33,067.
 If you’re not pursuing a forgiveness plan, you will likely save tens of thousands of dollars by refinancing.